signag/Hybrid-Car-Consumption-Monitor/docs/vizualization.md

 The green curve shows the charging level (as energy in kWh) of the high-voltage battery.
 The yellow curve shows the energy supplied by the charging device over time.
-Note that the measured energy curve has been modified in a way to show only the incrementy during charging cycles.
+Note that the measured energy curve has been modified in a way to show only the increments during charging cycles.
-These are determined by detectin rising and falling power at the device.
+These are determined by detecting rising and falling power at the device.

 ### Panel: Trips (Car Status)